 Paul is also an active composer of concert and film music, with recent performances and screenings in New York City, NY; Onasbruck, Germany; Jeddah, Saudi Arabia; Vancouver, B.C.; and Zurich, Switzerland.

-Read the SUNY Blog feature
+Read the SUNY Blog feature about Paul.

 George Seror III '99